 Selling a home presents a great opportunity to put some extra money in your pocket.
-But, it also can mean leaving money on the table as you pay closing costs and real estate agents’ commissions.
+But, it can also mean leaving money on the table as you pay closing costs and real estate agents’ commissions.
 By planning ahead and using some smart negotiating techniques, you may be able to keep your overall expenses down and walk away with more cash than you expected.
-Here are five money-saving tips to get you started.
+Here are six money-saving tips to get you started.

 1. Work with a proven, local real estate agent